Do you have a love-hate relationship with the gym? Welcome to the club.

 Impressive results in weeks

 While having a more enjoyable workout is great, it's the results that matter.
 Interval training has been shown to burn more calories and increase your aerobic capacity better than traditional continuous workouts.
 Speaking from experience, interval training drove incredible improvements in my fitness level that helped me excel in other sports I play and improve my body image and give me more confidence.
+And there is plenty of additional benefits too.

 Is interval training for you?